What is HDMI?

-My HDMI cable is connected but there is no audio.
+What do I do if my HDMI cable is connected but there's no audio?

 In System Preferences, select Sound.
 Click the Output tab and then select your HDMI device from the list.

-Do Macs with HDMI support CEC (Consumer Electronics Control)?
+Do Mac computers with HDMI support CEC (Consumer Electronics Control)?

-Macs do not support and cannot control other devices via CEC connections and HDMI.
+Mac computers don't support (and can't control) other devices via CEC connections and HDMI.

 Why can't I select HDMI audio on my Mac mini?

-If you connect an HDMI display or television to a Mac mini (Mid 2010 or later), you might not be able to select the HDMI audio device (in System Preferences > Sound > Output).
+If you connect an HDMI display or television to a Mac mini (Mid 2010) or later, you might not be able to select the HDMI audio device in System Preferences > Sound > Output.
 This can happen if you also have headphones plugged in to the computer.
-Unplug the headphones to be able to select HDMI audio.
+Unplug the headphones to select HDMI audio.

-My Mac does not recognize my HDTV using the HDMI connection
+What do I do if my Mac doesn't recognize my HDTV using the HDMI connection?

-Can the HDMI port drive analog displays (VGA displays, for example) using adapters?
+Can the HDMI port drive analog displays such as VGA displays using adapters?

 Can I use a Mini DisplayPort display (or television) using the HDMI connection on my Mac?

 Yes.
-You can use the Mini DisplayPort to HDMI adaptor.
+You can use the Mini DisplayPort to HDMI adapter.
 See this article for more information and compatibility guidelines.